jvlianodorneles/telestream-tui/README.md

 ## Features

 -   Simple text-based user interface for easy use.
+-   Stream a local video file or a YouTube video.
 -   Saves the last used stream key for convenience.
 -   Displays basic status and error logs.
 -   Buttons to start and stop streaming.